-Our main research project addresses the question of how it is that we come to feel that we own our body.
+Our main research project addresses the question of how we come to feel that we own our body.
 This question is fundamental because the feeling of body ownership is a basic aspect of self-awareness.
-Our goal is to identify the multisensory mechanisms whereby the central nervous system distinguishes between sensory signals from within one's own body and sensory signals from the environment.
-The long-term goal of the project is to develop a physiological model of the central representation of one's body.
+Our goal is to identify the multisensory mechanisms whereby the central nervous system distinguishes between sensory signals from within one's own body and those from the environment.
+The long-term goal of this project is to develop a physiological model of the central representation of an individual's body.

 Funding and Partnerships

 The lab is funded by Ehrsson's two senior grants from the Swedish Research Council, project grants from Riksbankens Jubileums Fond and Hjärnfonden, and strategic grants from the Torsten Söderbergs foundation and the James S. McDonnell Foundation (USA).

 The lab was established with economic support from starting-investigator grants from the European Research Council (2008-2013), the Swedish Foundation for Strategic Research (2008-2013), and the Human Frontier Science Programme (2009-2011).